 GHG Protocol: What Exactly is It?

-The GHG Protocol defines the typical areas of emission production in an industry’s value chain.
+The Greenhouse protocol (GHG) defines the typical areas of emission production in an industry’s value chain.
 It consists of three main areas, known as Scopes:

 - Scope 1: direct emissions (fuel and refrigerants)